 We have just celebrated our Eighteenth Birthday with a party.
 This year our gig money went to to CMT uk to support two of our members and the sale of a ukulele went to KWPCSG in memory of one of our members.
 Last year we were able to give the proceeds of our gigs to Nightstop, Samaritans and the Emily Jordan Foundation Cycle Section.
 We also gave a donation to the Stourport Dementai cafe from proceeds raised by a raffle.
 In 2020 we gave to two local charities, TWIGS and WOODWORKS.
-In 2018 we were also able to give a substantial amount of money to charity.
-We gave £300 to Bewdley Stroke Association in memory of Ray our founder, £300 to Mind's garden project, £300 to Kidderminster Prostate Support Group and £300 to Remap, one off inventions for handicapped adults.
+In 2018 we were also able to give a substantial amount of money to Bewdley Stroke Association in memory of Ray our founder, to Mind's garden project, to Kidderminster Prostate Support Group and to Remap, one off inventions for handicapped adults.
 All this money comes from gigs we play and are charities dear to members' hearts.
 We played several "freebies" helping to raise £840 for Alzheimers Society, £400 for Kemp Hospice and returning our fee for Astley and Dunley Stroke Cafe.

 In 2017 SUSA celebrated it's thirteenth birthday.
 On our twelth Anniversary and we invited past members to join us for the evening.
 We still have nine of the original members who started with Ray and who attend most weeks.

 We had a PARTY!

 We had also invited old friends, John Coulter from Worfield who gives his expert knowledge at the Uke Days and Uke Box Jury, whom Ray had encouraged to start up their own Ukulele Group down in Swindon.
 They played some songs for us from their new CD, the front cover of which features many Ukulele artists and Ray himself in the window.